Laura-Guillory/DroughtMonitor/README.md

 ### prep_files.py

 Prepares files before use in the [Climate Indices](https://github.com/monocongo/climate_indices) package or calculating the CDI.
-The data downloaded from SILO is split into one file per year, and NDVI data downloaded from the Bureau of Meteorology is split into one file per month.
+The data downloaded from SILO is split into one file per year, and NDVI data downloaded from Copernicus Global Land Service is split into one file per ten days.
 This consolidates each dataset into one file, and reorders the dimensions into (lat, lon, time).

 This script can also calculate an average temperature dataset in monthly format, as long as minimum and maximum temperature datasets are present.

-In the case of the NDVI dataset (which are downloaded as gridded ASCII files), it will be converted to netCDF before being processed.

 In the case of the soil moisture dataset (which is not split into years and downloaded as a single file), it will be combined with historical data if present.